CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Royal_Analysis.md

 ```

 So the month of July had higher than expected TN, and that is unlikely
-to be solely do to chance (if we view each Site as independent, which in
+to be solely due to chance (if we view each Site as independent, which in
 this setting, we do not).
 We have too little data to conclude that there
 is a meaningful seasonal pattern.
 All we know is “July is high” which
 may reflect the year’s peculiar weather or something.
 We proceed with a